 All prospective fellows and nonprofit partners must submit an application to participate in the Board Fellows program.
 Students are matched in teams of two or three with nonprofits.
 Fellows actively engage in board meetings and also complete a strategic consulting project.

 The program runs annually from Winter Quarter to Spring Quarter of the following year.
-To learn more about the Board Fellows program, contact the Rustandy Center or read this program overview (pdf).
+To learn more about the Board Fellows program, read this program overview (pdf) or email Prentiss Koldyke.